rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-view-results-of-a-browse-request-for-a-backup-v2-project-id-backups-backup-id-browse-requests-request-id.rst

 .. _get-view-results-of-a-browse-request-for-a-backup:

-View results of a browse request for a backup
+Retrieve the results of a request to browse a backup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /v2/{project_id}/backups/{backup_id}/browse-requests/{request_id}

-This operation shows the results for a browse request ID for the specified backup's files.
-The request returns a 404 response code until there is a response to the browse request (see "View results of a browse request for a backup").
+This operation retrieves the results for a browse request ID for the specified backup's files.
+The request returns a 404 response code until there is a response to the browse request.